refinedev/refine/documentation/docs/api-reference/core/components/auth/authenticated.md

 The `<Authenticated />` component has this kind of scenario when its used for page level authentication checks.
 If the previous check results were used for the rendering of the content (`fallback` or `children`) this may lead to unexpected behaviors and flashing of the unwanted content.

-To avoid this, a key propery must be set with different values for each use of the `<Authenticated />` components.
+To avoid this, a `key` prop must be set with different values for each use of the `<Authenticated />` components.
 This will make sure that React will unmount and remount the component instead of updating the props.

 ```tsx
 import { Authenticated } from "@refinedev/core";